TrelisResearch/arc-agi-2025/llm_python/README.md

 **Important**: Recent updates added new database schema fields for transduction detection.
 If you have an existing programs database, it will be automatically migrated on first run.
 This is a one-time operation and should complete without issues.
 The migration adds the `is_test_transductive` column to track programs that hardcode test outputs for analysis purposes.

+**Package Deployment**: The `pyproject.toml` includes package data configuration to ensure prompt files are included when deploying to environments like Kaggle.
+The prompt-strings directory is automatically packaged and accessible at runtime.

 ## Key Folders and Files:

 **Main Scripts:**